Coronavirus: Italy orders mass closures after virus cluster emerges | DW | 21.02.2020

-Italian officials ordered schools, public buildings, restaurants and coffee shops in ten towns in northern Italy to close after a cluster of COVID-19 cases emerged.
+Italian officials ordered schools, public buildings, restaurants and coffee shops in northern Italy to close after a cluster of COVID-19 cases emerged.

-Italy health officials reported a cluster of 14 new cases of the virus on Friday, all located in the Lombardy region of Italy.

-The new cases represent the first acquired through secondary contagion and brought the country's total number of confirmed cases up to 17.
+Five doctors and nine other people tested positive for the virus in Lombardy, after apparently frequenting the same bar and group of friends, authorities said at a press conference.
+Two further cases were confirmed in Veneto.

 South Koreaalso reported a rise of more than 100 virus cases on Friday, taking the total number of infected in the country to 204.
 The country also reported a second death from the virus.